Morocco

 • The most common foreign languages include English, Spanish, and French.

-• Morocco’s ethnic groups include Arab-Berber who are 99 percent of the population and others.
+• Morocco’s ethnic groups include the Arab-Berber, who make up 99 percent of the population, and others.

 • The government is a unitary parliamentary constitutional monarchy.